Admission requirements for exchange courses

 International students often need to have studied courses in the major and/or minor subject area for a longer period of time in order to accumulate the required level of credits and subject knowledge for admission to courses offered to exchange students at Lund University.
 For example, if you studied 2–3 courses in a subject area during one year of study, that is not necessarily enough to qualify you for studying that subject area at the level we offer for exchange students.

 - About the learning environment and teaching style at Lund University

 - Degrees and credits in the Swedish higher education system

 English language proficiency

-It is important that you have sufficient proficiency in English language to be able to study the courses open to exchange students.
+It is important that you have sufficient proficiency in the English language to be able to study the courses open to exchange students.
 It is recommended that your level of English language proficiency is equivalent to IELTS 6.5/TOEFL 90.
 Please check with your home university regarding the required levels to be nominated for an exchange to Lund University.

 Swedish language proficiency

 No prior knowledge of the Swedish language is required to come on an exchange to Lund University and study English-taught courses.

 Students with a background in Scandinavian studies or who have studied in a Nordic school system may be able to apply for courses with Swedish as the language of instruction.
 Typically, the language requirement for exchange students wishing to study Swedish-taught courses is 'Swedish B' or equivalent.